Procurement Policy

 3. Procurement and Contract Management principles

-The primary aim is to award contracts that reflect our customers’ aspirations, whilst achieving a target reduction in cost without compromising quality, encouraging competition and delivering value for money.
-In addition our aims are:
+The primary aim is to award contracts that reflect our customers’ aspirations, supports Curo’s strategic objectives, deliver value for our customers and encourages competition whilst being transparent and fair.
+In addition, our aims are:

 • To ensure that the procurement process is clear, proportional and focussed on achieving the overall strategy and outcomes for the contract and stakeholders